 - 1. Students in grades 7-12 are required to take at least one MCS class on campus (but no more than three during the school day) or one of the weekly After School Classes.
 The regular MCS class requirement may be met with an on-campus CCP class (but not an online course unless permission is granted, e.g., in lieu of a study hall). - 2.
-Students may not transfer into the IS program after their sophomore year or during the second semester of their sophomore year, unless they were homeschooled independently during their sophomore year. - 3.
+Students may not transfer into the Independent Studies Program from full time enrollment after their sophomore year or during the second semester of their sophomore year, unless permission is granted by the admission team. - 3.
 IS students may take one study hall if there is a class period between classes taken on campus.
 An additional study hall-may result in an additional fee. - 4.
 In addition to classes on the MCS campus, IS students may choose to pursue classes on a college campus or online. - 5.
 IS students are expected to arrive at MCS no more than 10 minutes prior to their scheduled classes (if the first class is after first period).
 Additionally, IS students are required to exit the building soon after their classes have been dismissed.